MR9812/MR9812.github.io/_pages/about.md

 News
 ======
 **Nov.
+2025:** One co-author paper on Graph Diffusion Model accepted by KDD 2026.

+**Nov.
 2025:** One co-author paper on Graph Contrastive Learning accepted by Pattern Recognition.

 **Sep.
 2025:** One co-author paper on Multi-agent Communication Topologies accepted by EMNLP 2025.